Gold Rush: Where Was the TV Show Filmed?

-Gold Rush, a reality television series that first premiered in December 2010, follows various family-run gold mining businesses mostly in the Klondike region of Dawson City, Yukon, Canada.
-The profession is not very well-known to the audience and hence, when inexperienced miners try to earn as much as possible and face different kinds of unexpected difficulties, the viewers tune in enthusiastically as they get to learn something new every-time.
-Another reason for the show to do well is that the prices of gold keeps on increasing every year.
-Investing in gold and real estate has always been a smart business deal and the mining crews on the show know that very well.
+Gold Rush, a reality television series that first premiered in December 2010, follows various family-run gold mining businesses, mostly in the Klondike region of Dawson City, Yukon, Canada.
+The profession is not very well-known to the audience, and hence, when inexperienced miners try to earn as much as possible and face different kinds of unexpected difficulties, the viewers tune in enthusiastically as they get to learn something new every time.
+Another reason for the show to do well is that the price of gold keeps on increasing every year.
+Investing in gold and real estate has always been a smart business deal, and the mining crews on the show know that very well.

 The show has been running strong for almost a decade now.
-There have been many special seasons for the show as well, featuring behind the scenes footage and actual interviews of the miners and crew.
-Todd Hoffman, a renowned gold miner, who was a prominent part of the show till 9 seasons, has become a well-known TV figure due to the show.
+There have been many special seasons for the show as well, featuring behind-the-scenes footage and actual interviews of the miners and crew.
+Todd Hoffman, a renowned gold miner, who was a prominent part of the show for 9 seasons, has become a well-known TV figure due to the show.

 Gold Rush Filming Locations

-Over the last several seasons, Gold Rush has used different locations for mining like Alaska, Klondlike, Guyana, Oregon, Colorado, etc. While many of these places have proved to be success spots for the miners, some have turned out to be total waste of time.
-Though, as gold miners, that is the part of the deal.
-You never know for real which place will turn out to be a hidden treasure and sometimes, even after right calculations, the miners return empty-handed.
+Over the last several seasons, the Gold Rush has used different locations for mining, like Alaska, Klondike, Guyana, Oregon, Colorado, etc. While many of these places have proved to be success spots for the miners, some have turned out to be a total waste of time.
+However, as gold miners, that is part of the deal.
+You never know for real which place will turn out to be a hidden treasure, and sometimes, even after the right calculations, the miners return empty-handed.
 Well, let’s take a look at the locations featured in the show.

 Alaskan Panhandle, Alaska